Stratford square logo with solo white S on red.FESTIVAL

 The Wigs & Makeup Department

-The Tom Patterson wig room - located near the Wardrobe Maintenance room on the lower level of the Tom Patterson Theatre.
+• Tom Patterson Theatre Wig Room: Backstage dressing room hallway, near the Wardrobe Maintenance Room, on the lower level.

-The Wig and Makeup staff are made up of Wig Makers, Hairstylists and Makeup Artists.
-This department provides hair and make-up to help realize the designer's vision and help transform actors into the characters they play.
-This can include custom-made wigs, toupées, hair pieces, beards, moustaches, eyebrows, false noses, scars and other prostheses.
+The Wigs and Makeup Department is made up of Wigmakers, Hairstylists, and Makeup Artists.
+The department provides hair and makeup services to realize the designer’s vision and help transform artists into the characters they portray.

 close up of two women in period costumes and jewels on their faces